valdimarHR/hisCompRepo/Skil3_hopur14/README.txt

 - New database created if needed, with all new columns.
 - Good tap order in main window.
 - Not able to edit text in display window but higlight is possible.
+- Message shown when mouse on table, to tell about the possibility to double click.

 Secret trick:
 - Type the name Secret Santa in the name field in People,